una/personal-goals/happy-moments/happy-moments.md

 01/11/2015
 ---
 Today I went swimming for the first time in a long time at the gym.
 I had such strong memories of my swim team days.
 It made me smile.

+01/12/2015
+---
+Today I came up with this great user testing idea using Pokemon cards.
+I felt pretty brilliant and I think its going to work.

+01/13/2015
+---
+I went to a free Master Pancake showing of Labryinth today at a beautiful theater in Austin.
+It was pretty great.

+01/14/2014
+---
+My talk at All Girl Hack Night went really well.
+And we had a really great conversation afterward :) I felt confident answering all of their questions too.